Last chance to apply for the Essential Skills Work Visa02 May 2022

 If you are paid below $27.76 per hour you must apply for a work visa before July 4.
 You don't really have a choice here.
 Median wage currently is $27/hour but increases to $27.76 on 04 July.
 When applying for the ESWV, if you’re getting paid at or above the median wage of $27 per hour, you’ll be granted a three-year visa.
 If your pay is below that, then the duration of the visa will be up to two years, but you will still get a visa; unlike an AEWV, which requires that you must not be paid below median wage.

 3. No advertising required in many cases for ESWV

 Under the ESWV the employer has to prove they tried to recruit any suitable Kiwis before offering you the job, which is called a Labour Market Test.
 This requirement was removed for those going onto ESWV in the same role they currently doing.
-In the new Employer Accreditation process, the Labour Test will only be removed for very high income earns (200% of median wage) and will be strengthened for everyone else.
+In the new Employer Accreditation process, the Labour Market Test will only be removed for very high income earns (200% of median wage) or migrants working in Green List occupations, and will be strengthened for everyone else.
 Whereas right now many people can qualify for Essential Skills without advertising.
 So, take advantage of this soon-to-close policy.

 Coming to New Zealand on a visa waiver or any other valid visa in the next two months and wishing to get a work visa?

 The policy is changing on 04 July 2022 and before that, you still have the option to submit an Essential Skills Work Visa.
 You can also choose to wait until after the AEWV policy goes live - the decision depends on your circumstances.